Jesseais/Jesseais/README.md

 # Hi there 👋

-## I'm ann is seven and that's my ✨GitHub✨ profile!
+## I'm Age of Seven and that's my ✨GitHub✨ profile!

 ### Also check out my portfolio website 😎